The Map That Made Me Rethink My System Design Approach

 - Is security baked in, not bolted on?

-If you’re building anything beyond a hobby app, I recommend keeping a similar map on hand.
-It’s like having a senior architect whispering in your ear, minus the coffee breath.
+If you're building anything beyond a hobby app, keep a similar map on hand.
+It's like having a senior architect reviewing your decisions — without the meetings.